Opinion | Julie McCluskie: Education, environment and affordability are my focus

 Civic involvement: Summit Foundation board member; previous service includes board member for Advocates for Victims of Assault, advisory board member for Building Hope Summit County, key leader on Communities that Care, past president and volunteer of Summit Middle School PTSA

 Serving the people of Colorado’s High Country these past four years has been the greatest privilege of my life.
-I look forward to continuing that service and earning the confidence of voters this November as the state representative for the newly formed House District 13.
+I look forward to continuing this service and earning the confidence of voters this November as the state representative for the newly formed House District 13.

 Support Local Journalism